IQTLabs/dovesnap/README.md

 This adds the VLAN tag of 100 for the Docker network.
 The default is 100.

+#### Specifying an VLAN output ACL to use

+`-o vlanOutAclOption=allowall`

+This adds the output ACL `allowall` to the VLAN used on the docker network.

+NOTE: this enables use of Faucet's egress pipeline feature, which is currently experimental and works only on OVS.

 ##### Specifying a specific VLAN to use for the mirror tunnel

 `-o ovs.bridge.mirror_tunnel_vid=200`